-Principal Investigator, Head of Department of Virology and Molecular Biology at the Institute of Experimental Pathology, University of Iceland, Keldur
+Principal Investigator, Department of Virology and Molecular Biology at the Institute of Experimental Pathology, University of Iceland, Keldur

 E-mail: valand (at) hi.is